coligorm/farm-inventory-manager/BusinessSystemAnalysis.md

 - The total harvested should be accounted for during allocation.
 - The produce allocation should equal produce sent to market, plus delivery orders, plus produce stored.
 - The total harvested should equal the total sales, plus produce stored plus total waste combined.
-- Each crop will be self-contained with its own data to track its lifecycle
+- Each crop will be self-contained with its data to track its lifecycle

 ---
 ---